Mudbill/dds-lwjgl/README.md

 * Supports loading standard 124 byte headers (not extended D3D headers)
 * Supports loading the compression formats: DXT1, DXT3, DXT5
 * Supports reading 2D Textures with and without included mipmaps (though the mipmaps are currently discarded)
-* Supports loading 3D Cubemap textures *without* mipmaps.
-Cubemaps with mipmaps appear offset.
+* Supports loading 3D Cubemap textures with and without mipmaps (though mipmaps are discarded here as well)
 * Does not support volume maps.
 * Does not support legacy formats.